MichaelCurrin/aggre-git/docs/installation.md

 You need the following to run this project:

-- Github account
+- GitHub account
-- Github API token with access to repos
+- GitHub API token with access to repos
 - Internet connection
 - Python 3.6+